wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/payments-integration.md

 ## Create and Use the Lemon Squeezy Webhook in Local Development

-For your app to start consuming Webhooks from Lemon Squeezy in local development, when need to create a tunnel to the locally running server.
+Lemon Squeezy sends messages/updates to your Wasp app via its webhook, e.g. when a payment is successful.
+For that to work during development, we need to expose our locally running (via `wasp start`) Wasp app and make it available online, specifically the server part of it.
+Since the Wasp server runs on port 3001, you should run ngrok on port 3001, which will provide you with a public URL that you can use to configure Lemon Squeezy with.

 To do this, first make sure you have installed [ngrok](https://ngrok.com/docs/getting-started/).

 Once installed, and with your wasp app running, run:
 ```sh
 ngrok http 3001
 ```

-The Wasp server will be running on port 3001, so this creates an accessbile tunnel to your server.

 ![ngrok](/lemon-squeezy/ngrok.png)

 Ngrok will output a forwarding address for you.
-Copy and paste this address and add `/payments-webhook` to the end (this URL path has been configured for you already in `main.wasp` under the `api paymentsWebhook` definiton).
+Copy and paste this address and add `/payments-webhook` to the end (this URL path has been configured for you already in `main.wasp` under the `api paymentsWebhook` definition).
 It should look something like this:

 ```sh title="Callback URL"
 https://89e5-2003-c7-153c-72a5-f837.ngrok-free.app/payments-webhook